From farm girl to protecting SecDef

 |0

-This work, From farm girl to protecting SecDef [Image 1 of 7], is free of known copyright restrictions under U.S. copyright law.
+This work, From farm girl to protecting SecDef, by SGT Audrey Hayes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT